Team Genius

 Along with high annual fees, credit cards that come with airport lounge access typically have high income and credit score requirements.
 Really, any credit card with especially valuable perks is going to require applicants to have large incomes and solid credit, so this isn't much of a surprise.

-However, most Amex cards don't have income requirements at all, and the #1 airport lounge card, the American Express Platinum Card, is no exception.
-You'll still need a very good credit score, but no income restrictions does significantly lower the barrier to entry.
+However, most Amex cards don't have income requirements at all, and the #1 airport lounge card, The Platinum Card, is no exception.
+You'll still need a very good credit score, but the lack of income restrictions significantly lowers the barrier to entry.

 This table lays out the various eligibility criteria for the top four cards in this category: